 Professor McCoy finally lets us out for lunch, and I head straight for a tree behind the school building.
 My lunch is a simple sandwich that I finish quickly, but it's the relative silence that I love.
 The other students are out front of the building, eating, playing, and forgetting about me.

 Except for Maeve and Rishu.
 Maeve notices everything from her seat in the back of the classroom, and Rishu is a child genius.
-They aren't friends, exactly, but they don't bother me the way other people do.
+They aren't my closest friends, but they are my friends, and it's no wonder why.
 Maeve understands what it's like to be a half-Fae with a strange ability, and Rishu… well, he's fascinated by our abilities, and yet, he isn't like most people who would be insistent upon badgering us for information.

 "Hey.
 McCoy thinking bad thoughts again?
 You've got that look on your face like you really don't want to know something," Maeve's voice interrupts my thinking.